Faculty Profile: Stacy Rogers Sharp

 Main Profile Content

 Ms. Sharp practices as a litigation research and writing consultant for Austin & San Antonio law firms, including Hutcheson Bowers LLLP and Burgess Law P.C.
-A civil litigator, her practice includes appellate and trial-level advocacy and covers employment, intellectual-property, and general commercial matters, and she has served as President of Austin's chapter of the Federal Bar Association.
-She joined the faculty after practicing with Baker Botts LLP in its Austin office.
+A civil litigator, her practice includes appellate and trial-level advocacy and covers employment, intellectual-property, and general commercial matters.
+She joined the faculty after practicing with Baker Botts LLP's Austin office, and has served as President of Austin's chapter of the Federal Bar Association.

-Ms. Sharp is a graduate of The University of Texas School of Law, where she was a Teaching Quizmaster, a Chancellor, Order of the Coif, a Texas Law Fellowships recipient, and a member of the Texas Law Review.
+Ms. Sharp is an alumna of the University of Texas School of Law, where she was a Teaching Quizmaster, a Chancellor, Order of the Coif, a Texas Law Fellowships recipient, and a member of the Texas Law Review.
 She also served as a judicial intern for the Honorable Nathan Hecht of the Texas Supreme Court.
-Following law school, Ms. Sharp clerked for the Honorable Lee Yeakel, District Judge of the Western District of Texas.
+Ms. Sharp began her career by clerking for the Honorable Lee Yeakel, District Judge of the Western District of Texas.